-A man behind ambitious underwater tennis court project in Dubai, architectin a short interview via Linkedin to Dailystoke.com confirmed that the project is frozen.
+A man behind an ambitious underwater tennis court project in Dubai, architectin a short interview via Linkedin to Dailystoke.com confirmed that the project is frozen.
 “Unfortunately I didn’t find 3 bln dollars for this investment.
 However I paid attention of the world to oceans and their ecosystem”, – said Kotala as a response to the question about the project’s status back in 2019.
 Here in 2023, no investors are still found for the mega project.

 About underwater tennis court in Dubai